How To Find Your Default Gateway AddressPosted June 11, 2018, 8:06 p.m. by Asif Mumtaz

 For Mac Users

 If you are using Mac, finding your default gateway address is easy.
-Follow the easy steps below to find router IP address on Mac.
+Follow the easy steps below to find the router IP address on Mac.

 - Click on the Apple icon on the left corner of your system and access System Preferences